jack-driscoll/jack-driscoll.github.io/_posts/2025-07-05-github-pages-diy.md

 Images were working fine in my pages, at least the ones directly off the root of my site (e.g. https://jackd.ethertech.org/page.html) with the exception of my blog articles.
 Why?
 Because the pages *actually live somewhere else* in the file heirarchy.
 Github pages is *slick* and they rewrite the URLs, likely using their HTTP server.
 They also hide the actual file location, so a file that's served from the root directory might *really* be in https://jackd.ethertech.org/posts/page.html and when you like to e.g. `![this](/images/image.png)` it tries to look in https://jackd.ethertech.org/posts/images/image.png when it's *really* in https://jackd.ethertech.org/images/image.png.
 Solution?  use `{% raw %}![Caption]({{ "/images/foo.png" | relative_url }}){% endraw %}` instead.

+### What if I want a page, but I don't want it in my navigation bar?

+Just add this to the frontmatter `nav_exclude: true`

 ## Let's implement a completely different theme